BookingSync/channel-api-docs/content/guides/rentals-synchronization.md

 }
 ~~~

-It has a `map` with statuses for the next 1096 days starting starting from the date indicated by `start-date`.
-'0' means available, '1' means unavailable.

 Scope for ActiveRecord rental model could look like (assuming you are using Postgres and named `availability[map]` as `availability_map` and `availability[start_date]` as `availability_start_date`):

-TODO: add raw SQL

 ~~~ruby
   scope :by_availabilities, ->(date, length) {